-Read our recent article for five ways to encourage families to build decoding skills in reading at home.
+Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 By Maren Madalyn, contributing writer